 Skinner West Elementary School Physical Education Grades K-5th

 Welcome back Superstar students and parents to the 2018-2019 school year!
-I hope you had a fantastic summer break!

 - Hello my name is Ms. Westy and this year is my 13th year teaching at Skinner West.
 I received a Bachelors of Science and hold 2 Masters degrees in Teaching and Special Education.
 I am also a National Board Certified Teacher.
 I enjoy traveling the world and being adventurous!
 I have been skydiving, climbed a few Via Ferratas around the world, white water rafted through the Grand Canyon, and have backpacked in Yosemite which included hiking Half Dome!
 I love the outdoors, reading, spending time with my family including 2 nephews and a niece, and am a HUGE Chicago sports (Go Cubs) and Golden State Warriors fan!